Yaswanth2761/Rubiks-cube/README.md

 # Rubiks-cube
-This repo is about how to solve Rubiks Cube using Algorithmic Approach
+This repo is about how to solve Rubiks Cube using Graphs Algorithms